BINAURAL SOUND MEDITATION

 For most people, this work is experienced as deeply calming.
 If you have epilepsy or a neurological condition, it’s advisable to seek medical guidance before attending.

-To book a place on the introductory workshop please contact us here for details.
+To register your place on the next workshop or find out more please contact us here for details.